-To help protect Australia's agricultural industries and unique environment, Department of Agriculture officers screen incoming air and sea passengers, baggage, mail and cargo using x-ray machines, detector dogs, physical inspection, questioning and profiling.
+To help protect Australia's agricultural industries, unique environment, and human health status, Department of Agriculture officers screen incoming air and sea passengers, baggage, mail and cargo using x-ray machines, detector dogs, physical inspection, questioning and profiling.

 If you have items you don't wish to declare, you can dispose of them in bins in the terminal.